5.1 Clinical aspects

 • Measles can lead to malnutrition in the weeks following infection.

-• Children are at high risk of death for several months, due to the temporary immune deficit that accompanies measles (increased risk of diarrhoea and respiratory infection).
+• Children are at higher risk of death for several years, due to the temporary immune depression following measles (See Section 1.1.4).

-• Noma (gangrenous gingivostomatitis) is a rare but extremely severe, non specific complication of measles.
-It affects malnourished children under age 4 years.
+• Noma (gangrenous gingivostomatitis) is a rare but extremely serious complication in malnourished children under age 4 years; it is not specific to measles.
 It begins with severe, foul-smelling oral ulcers.

 Delayed